 - Basic I-129O filing fee: $705

 Keep in mind that the I-129O fee is your employer’s responsibility.
 By law, you are not permitted to pay this fee.
 However, the DS-160 and biometrics fee will be your responsibility.
 The premium processing fee is payable by either you or your employer.

 How VisaNation Law Group’s O2 Visa Lawyers Can Help

 No aspect of immigration law is easy.
 That’s why it’s never advisable to attempt anything alone, especially an O2 visa.
 To avoid unnecessary and costly delays, consider retaining an immigration attorney to guide you along the way.

-Here at SGM Law Group, our O2 visa lawyers are uniquely experienced in helping people through the O visa process.
-With a long and successful track record, our attorneys will use their years of expertise to help you gather evidence, file, and address any unexpected issues.
+VisaNation Law Group’s O2 visa lawyers are uniquely experienced in helping people through the O visa process.
+With a long and successful track record, their attorneys will use their years of expertise to help you gather evidence, file, and address any unexpected issues.

-To make sure that your case is in the right hands, you can fill out our contact form and schedule a consultation with one of our O2 visa lawyers today.
+To make sure that your case is in the right hands, you can fill out this contact form and schedule a consultation today.